katelovescode/aphorism/README.md

 touch $HOME/.aphorism/my_category.txt
 ```

 Add new content to any number of `.txt` files in your `$HOME/.aphorism` directory, separating each aphorism from the prior entry with a `%` symbol on a newline.
+Feel free to use spacing and newlines and tabs as you see fit for formatting; the gem will respect your spacing.

 ## Development